 to return to Bangladesh after completing their scholarships and live there for at least two years to contribute to economic and social development of the country.
 Failure to do so will incur a debt to the Commonwealth of Australia for the total value of the scholarship;

-to meet all requirements of the Department of Immigration and Citizenship.
+to meet all requirements of the Department of Immigration and Border Protection (DIBP).
 The offer of a scholarship will be withdrawn if a candidate fails to satisfy visa requirements within the required timeframe.

-Applicants offered Australia Awards will need to submit, at a later stage, other information required by DIAC for visa processing.
+Applicants offered Australia Awards will need to submit, at a later stage, other information required by DIBP for visa processing.

 The online application form is accessible at https://oasis.ausaid.gov.au.
 Applicants are strongly encouraged to submit applications online.
-Those who need to submit a hard copy application must contact the Bangladesh SASP office well before applications close.
+Those who need to submit a hard copy application must contact the Australia Awards Office Bangladesh well before applications close.
 If required, a copy of the application form can be forwarded to you.

-Applicants from ICDDR,B must select one of the following four themes from the list in the application form: Health, HIV&AIDS, Pandemic; Environment or Education.
+Applicants from ICDDR,B must select one of the following themes from the list in the application form: Health or Governance.

-Applicants from BRAC must select the following theme from the list in the application form: Governance.
+Applicants from BRAC must select the following theme from the list in the application form: Economic Growth and Education.

 Applicants from the ethnic minority groups may choose any theme listed in the application form.

 The Supporting Statement section of the application form is particularly important.
-Applicants must provide strong arguments to demonstrate their suitability for an Australia Award.
+Applicants must provide strong arguments to demonstrate their suitability for an Australia Awards Scholarship.

 Applicants who wish to pursue studies by research (Masters by research, or Masters by coursework with a research component) must complete the Research Proposal Details section.